Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Phase 2: Upper Body Strength Training — Posture and Balance

-Many women undertrain their upper body, yet it’s crucial for posture, strength balance, and overall tone.
+Many women undertrain their upper body, yet it’s essential for posture, symmetry, and full-body tone.

 Benefits: